 The main colors of the logo are white and red.

-- Red stands for vivid impressions and excellent taste.
-Passion for their work and the desire to present the best results.
+• Red represents vivid impressions, excellent taste, passion for their work, and the desire to present the best results.

-- White – care for sterility and cleanliness.
-Cultivation of completely organic raw materials, no chemical preservatives.
+• White – care for sterility and cleanliness—cultivate completely organic raw materials, no chemical preservatives.

-The logo font is similar to Vario Italic but with unique H and Z swirls.
+The logo font resembles Vario Italic but has unique H and Z swirls.